Time for Inclusive Education: Impact

-Services
+Services and Resources

 In June 2016, TIE launched a teacher training scheme which piloted in Glasgow and Edinburgh in October 2016.
 The campaigners claimed that the initiative was a response to the "systematic barriers which prevent schools from becoming inclusive of LGBTI young people", such as the financial costs attributed to the training programmes that other organisations offer.
-TIE's training is the first of its kind which is available to teaching staff free of charge and has content which is inclusive of teachers and pupils in the additional support needs sectors.
-It is delivered by teaching staff Scott Mowat, John Naples-Campbell and Danielle Campbell.
+Since 2021, the organisation has delivered a multistage training course for teachers on behalf of the Scottish Government.
+It is delivered by teaching staff.

-TIE also provide free of charge assemblies, workshops and seminars to Scottish primary and secondary schools covering LGBT issues, homophobic bullying and gender stereotypes.
+TIE also provides education workshops to Scottish primary and secondary schools covering homophobic language, bullying and gender stereotypes alongside curriculum materials to support classroom learning.